 The meat was moist and tender, melt-in-your-mouth delicious.
 The bread was soft and fluffy.
 The pickles were some of the best I’ve had.
 I smothered the meat in spicy mustard, just as it should be.
 Here I am enjoying my sandwich and my life!

-My fiance had the corned beef sandwich.
+My husband had the corned beef sandwich.
 It was great, too… but we both had to agree that the pastrami was really something special.

 Of course, I had to order a knish too; a round one (baked) on the advice of our waiter.
 It was pretty good—on par with the Stage and Carnegie Deli knishes.
 But 2nd Avenue and Zabar’s definitely had the Katz knish beat.

 For those of you familiar with Katz’s, you might enjoy knowing that I sent a salami to my boy in the army.
 Actually, I don’t have a boy in the army, so I asked them to send one out to a deserving soldier.
-Somewhere out there, a soldier received a salami from the Shiksa in the Kitchen.
 I hope they enjoyed it half as much as I enjoyed my pastrami on rye.

 Katz’s Deli marked the end of my week in Manhattan and my knish adventure.
 I can’t wait to go back and try more amazing Jewish delis!